 Like most climbers, passion flower can be layered in spring, but also take well from softwood cuttings in spring or semi-ripe cuttings in summer.

 Species plants (but not named cultivars) will come true from seed.
 You will know if your passion flower has produced seed, because the ovoid yellow-orange fruits in late summer or autumn are hard to miss!
 Incidentally, these are edible when fully ripe, but unrewarding compared to the passion fruit sold by grocers, which are fruit of the tropical species Passiflora edulis.
+See the section on Edibility of Fruit above for more details.

 Seed sowing technique: